-“Client”: means the person or entity to whom MPA is to provide a service or deliver a project under an Engagement.
+“Client”: means the person or entity to whom MPA is to provide a service or services, or to deliver a project under an Engagement.

-“Engagement”: means the specific project or service that MPA has contracted to provide to the Client the details and scope of which are set out in a letter from MPA to the Client which the Client has accepted.
+“Engagement”: means the letter of engagement from MPA to the Client setting out the specific details and scope of the project, service or services that MPA has contracted to provide to the Client and which the Client has accepted.

-“MPA” means the member(s) of the The MPA Group who are contracted to the Client under an Engagement.
+“MPA”: means the member(s) of the MPA Group who are contracted to the Client under an Engagement.

-“The MPA Group” means The MPA Group Limited (company Number 06257305) Audit Limited (Company Number 08540074) and any holding company or subsidiary (as that expression is defined in the Companies Act 2006) of any of those companies.
-Each member of the The MPA Group is a private limited liability company registered in England and Wales.
+“The MPA Group”: means The MPA Group Limited (company Number 06257305) Audit Limited (Company Number 08540074) and any holding company or subsidiary (as that expression is defined in the Companies Act 2006) of any of those companies.
+Each member of the MPA Group is a private limited liability company registered in England and Wales.

 If there is a conflict between these Terms and the Engagement, the provisions of the Engagement shall prevail.